 You need to address third party use in your Privacy Policy even if the third parties have their own privacy practices and their own agreements.

-AOL addresses this regarding advertisers but also third parties that help the AOL website function:
+Here's an example of a clause that addresses this regarding advertisers but also third parties that help the website function:

 AOL Privacy Policy: Third party access